Physical unclonable function: Uniformity

 Here, $U_n$ is a number between 0 and 1 representing the average pixel value of the array.
-For the categorisation of O-PUFs, the set $\{D\}$ is often used to analyze uniformity across multiple devices.
+The set $\{D\}$ is sometimes used to analyze uniformity across multiple devices.

-Effective Number of Independent Bits
+Effective number of independent bits

 The effective number of independent bits (ENIB) quantifies the amount of unique, uncorrelated information in a PUF response.
 High ENIB values indicate low redundancy and high entropy across the output.